Lasutriv/SedationOld/README.md

 To push Python as hard as possible in order to create a highly functioning game.
 # What Is The Current Stage
-Although the project has been worked on for countless hours, it's nowhere near completition and is only able to play on the first scene of the first level.
+Although the project has been worked on for countless hours, it's nowhere near completition and is only able to play on the first scene of the first level, this is uf you have the full code.
+Reminder, this repository is only a fraction of the code.